Kolkata Christmas Festival: The festival

 Kolkata Christmas Festival is held in December (from December 22 to December 30 in 2017).
 It initially spanned just the period around Christmas Day but has since been extended.

 The festival is hosted at Allen Park on Park Street (renamed Mother Teresa Sarani).
-Park Street is turned into a walk-only zone during Christmas and New Year’s eves.
+Park Street is turned into a walk-only zone during Christmas and New Year's eves.
 Allen Park is the nucleus of the carnival where the live music performances take place.

 The choir of Dr Graham's Homes School from Kalimpong, Calcutta Symphony Orchestra from the Calcutta School of Music and choirs have performed at the KCF.
 Usha Uthup, Barefoot, Krosswindz, Orient Express have performed live at KCF over the years.

-A large Christmas tree is placed near Mother Teresa’s statue at the Park Street-Camac Street crossing.
-Park Street is converted to a 'Walk-Only' road on the Christmas eve, Christmas day, New Year's eve and on New Year's Day to allow the revelers to walk freely and meet a& greet with each other.
+A large Christmas tree is placed near Mother Teresa's statue at the Park Street-Camac Street crossing.
+Park Street becomes a pedestrian street on Christmas Eve, Christmas Day, New Year's Eve and New Year's Day.